Board of Directors

 Most Interesting Fact About Me: In my free time, I enjoy playing tennis and catching up with my family and friends.
 I am fortunate to have the majority of my family living in Houston where I was born and raised.

-Junaid Karimi currently serves as Vice President of Global Total Rewards at EthosEnergy Group, a global provider of equipment and services to the power generation industry.
+Junaid Karimi currently serves as Vice President of Total Rewards and HRIS at Hines, a global real estate investment firm.
 He brings over a decade of total rewards experience, including prior leadership roles in the energy sector and management consulting.

 Junaid attended The University of Texas at Austin and received bachelor’s degrees in Actuarial Science and Economics.
 He is an accredited US pension actuary.